 While the beauty of a professionally finished animal hide is an appreciation widely shared, a knowledge of the health risks surrounding the leather production process is not.

 U.S. data research states that the leather tanning industry employs over 23,000 workers (1) at over 111 facilities.
 Many of these workers are potentially at risk for illness and disease due to VOC emissions that occur during the manufacturing phase of the tanning process.
 According to the Environmental Protection Agency, leather tanning is defined as follows:

 “Leather tanning” is a general term for the numerous processing steps involved in converting animal hides or skins into finished leather.
-(2) Beginning with a raw hide, there is a basic three-step process to manufacturing leather for goods:
+(2) Beginning with a rawhide, there is a basic three-step process for manufacturing leather for goods:

 1. Hiding – Preparing the hide by trimming, soaking, fleshing, and removing hair.

 2. Tanning – The reaction of collagen fibers from an animal’s hide with chemical agents.
 This phase includes bating, pickling, wringing, and splitting.

 3. Crusting – This finishing process includes conditioning, staking, dry milling, buffing, spray finishing, and plating.

 Leather manufacturing can be accomplished by both vegetable tanning and chrome tanning.
 Chrome tanning accounts for approximately 90 percent of U. S. tanning production, as it tends to be softer and more pliable, has higher thermal stability, and takes less time to produce.